 The disadvantages of spaying are the small risks associated with any anaesthetic and operation, and an increased incidence of age-related urinary incontinence (which can be treated with medication).
 There is some early evidence that early neutering (before puberty) may increase the risk of weight gain, certain joint and internal problems, particularly in large breed dogs.
 Anxiety issues may be exacerbated by spaying.

-The spay operation involves removing the ovaries and womb under a general anaesthetic.
+The spay operation involves removing the ovaries (and sometimes the womb) under a general anaesthetic.
 After spaying, the bitch will have no more seasons.
-In small breed dogs, the spay operation can be carried out at 6 months of age, before the first season.
-In larger breed dogs the spay operation is best carried out 2-3 months after the first season.
-We keep all bitches at the surgery overnight following the operation, and the stitches are taken out ten days later.
+In small breed dogs (adult weight expected to be under 15kg), the spay operation can be carried out at 6 months of age, before the first season.
+In larger breed dogs (adult weight over 15kg) the spay operation is best carried out 2-3 months after the first season.
+Bitches having traditional spay surgery stay at the hsopital overnight following the operation, and the stitches are taken out ten days later.

 If you do wish to breed from your bitch, this should be delayed until she has fully matured (from 12-18 months).
 We do not recommend breeding from dogs which have an aggressive temperament or any illness that may be hereditary.
 Some dog breed societies have set up screening schemes to check for inherited eye or joint disorders.
 It is advisable to talk things over with an experienced breeder or veterinary surgeon before breeding from your bitch.